cloobTech/CirlcleGround/docs/api/spaces/delete_multiple_space_images.md

-# Delete Space Image
+# Delete Multiple Spaces Images

 **Endpoint:** `DELETE /api/v1/spaces/{space_id}/images`
-**Description:** This endpoint allows users to delete  one image from a space in a  request.
+**Description:** This endpoint allows users to delete more than one image from a space in a single request.
+This is useful for bulk operations and cleaning up unwanted images.
 **Content-Type:** `application/json`